szw0407/FastAPI-Simple-Template-with-SQLModel/README.md

 Sellers can do all the things that users can do, and also can add, update, and delete items.

 Admins can do all the things that sellers can do, and also can add, update, and delete users.

+**WARN**: This is just a simple example, not recommended to directly use in production.
+You should add more security measures, such as using HTTPS, using a more secure password hashing algorithm, and most importantly, **DO NOT** use the secret key in production same as the one here in the example.

 ## Requirements